carlalennon/portfolio-project-2-jumper/README.md

 * Database for high scores

 ==== Building the Project ======
-// From old project

-[ ---- Introducing JaVill----

----- Website Building -----

-For my interactive site page, the client did not yet have their own website.
-However, they showed me some promotional shots they'd taken for their upcoming release.
-The tones were blank and white, with a water ripple foil cast over the set in gold.
-I chose to build my assets in a muted colours to match the JaVill branding.

-After our first conversation about this project, I drew the band members on a napkin as an example.
-The characters were 8-bit and 16-bit caracitures of the band members.

 --- Building log ---
 First step - building the page.
 Went to W3 schools to freshen up on HTML basics.